highlando/19-talk-fsi-benchmark/concept.md

 # Conclusion
 ## Conclusion

-* Benchmarks are valuable for the assessment of numerical models
+* Benchmarks are valuable for the assessment of numerical models.

 * The proposed benchmark may qualify as such because of
-    * reliable data
+    * reliable data,
-    * setup accessible to standard solvers
+    * setup accessible to standard solvers.

 * I learned: Numerical analysis matters.